chrisant996/clink/docs/clink.md

 #### Linking Parsers

 There are often situations where the parsing of a command's arguments is dependent on the previous words (`git merge ...` compared to `git log ...` for example).
 For these scenarios Clink allows you to link parsers to arguments' words using Lua's concatenation operator.
-Parsers can also be concatenated with flags too.

 ```lua
 a_parser = clink.argmatcher():addarg({ "foo", "bar" })